top of page

 The noun 'edict' has a historical etymology deeply rooted in ancient Rome.
 It originates from the Latin word 'edictum,' the neuter form of 'edictus,' which is the past participle of 'edere.'
 'Eedere' means 'to issue' or 'to proclaim.'
 In Roman times, an 'edictum' was a formal proclamation or order issued by a magistrate or other high-ranking official to communicate law, policy, or commands to the public.
 These edicts held significant legal weight and played a crucial role in governing the Roman Empire.
 Over time, the term 'edict' transitioned into English with a similar meaning, referring to a formal or official order or proclamation issued by a government or other authority.
 The etymology of 'edict' underscores its historical connection to authoritative declarations and their role in governance and regulation.

-Find the meaning of edict
+Quiz: Find the meaning of the noun edict:

 Try Again!